golobby/router/README.md

 ### Route Paramters

-You can put route parameters inside curly braces like `{id}`.
+You can specify route parameters by putting them inside curly braces like `{id}`.
 To fetch them inside your handler, call the `Parameter()` method of the context.
+It always returns a string and returns an empty string if the parameter does not exist.
+You can also use the `HasParameter()` method to check if the parameter exists or not.
-You can also get all parameters at once, using the `Parameters()` method.
+You may use the `Parameters()` method to get all parameters at once.

 ```go
 import 	"github.com/golobby/router"